TBragg800/Flex-Panels/README.md

   [Questions](#Questions)

 ## Description
   This is an application of Flex-Panels created by following the Javascript 30 instruction series by Wes Bos.
-The purpose of the exercise is
+The purpose of the exercise is to get more expierince with flex/flex box and to play with events and transitions.
-  .
 To find out more about the instruction series visit the site at [Wes Bos JavaScript 30](https://javascript30.com/)

 ## Installation
   Simply clone the repo locally.